 What is DevOps?

 DevOps is a flexible practice specifically designed for software development.
 DevOps services combine two key elements: software development (Dev) and IT operations (Ops).
-DevOps methodology enables the collaboration of both development and IT operations teams throughout the entire software development lifecycle with a set of tools that extend automation beyond the build phase.
+DevOps methodology enables the collaboration of both development and IT operations teams throughout the entire software development lifecycle with tools that extend automation beyond the build phase.
 The result is a seamless workflow between the two teams.